Sourcepass MCOE Blog

 • Payroll account diversion

-• Targeting other users in the tenant who may hold higher value
+• Targeting other users in the tenant with higher-value access

-Immediate Areas Addressed After a Microsoft 365 Compromise
+What Gets Addressed Immediately After a Microsoft 365 Compromise

-After a compromise is identified, response discussions usually center on containing identity access rather than restoring a single user account.
+After a compromise is identified, the focus shifts to containing identity access, not just restoring a single account.

-Initial focus often shifts to cutting off live access.
-This includes invalidating active sessions and reviewing authentication risk signals to determine whether access is still being granted under risky conditions.
-Static MFA alone is frequently insufficient in these situations.
+The first priority is cutting off live access.
+This means invalidating active sessions and reviewing authentication risk signals to confirm access is no longer being granted.
+Static MFA alone is often insufficient at this stage.

-Following an initial compromise, attention often expands beyond the affected account.
-Indicators such as repeated MFA prompts, similar inbox rules across users, or recent enterprise application changes are commonly examined to determine whether access extends further into the tenant.
+A single compromised account is rarely the full picture.
+Indicators such as repeated MFA prompts, similar inbox rules across users, or recent enterprise application changes are examined to determine whether access extends further into the tenant.

-If the compromised identity is associated with billing, payroll, or vendor communications, those workflows become an immediate area of concern.
-Activity tied to financial processes is often treated as high sensitivity while legitimacy is verified through secondary channels, particularly where email trust may have been abused.
+If the compromised account is tied to billing, payroll, or vendor communications, those workflows become an immediate concern.
+Activity connected to financial processes is treated as high risk until legitimacy is confirmed through secondary channels.

-Accounting process controls, such as ACH change verification, remain a critical component of cybersecurity defenses against Business Email Compromise.
+Accounting controls such as ACH change verification remain a critical layer of defense against BEC.

-Recurring compromise is most often linked to weaknesses at the identity layer rather than a single failed control.
+Recurring compromise is most often linked to weaknesses at the identity layer, not a single failed control.

 MFA Quality and Approval Patterns

-Push-based and SMS MFA methods are commonly discussed in the context of fatigue attacks and accidental approvals.
-Phishing-resistant approaches and number matching are often referenced as reducing unintended access by requiring more deliberate user interaction.
+Push-based and SMS MFA are most common targets in fatigue attacks.
+Phishing-resistant MFA and number matching reduce unintended approvals by requiring more deliberate user interaction.

 Conditional Access Risk Signals

-Risk-based policies are frequently mentioned as a way to separate routine sign-ins from anomalous behavior.
-User risk and sign-in risk serve different purposes, and clear separation is often associated with improving visibility into suspicious authentication events.
+Risk-based policies separate routine sign-ins from anomalous behavior.
+User risk and sign-in risk serve different purpose.
+Clear separation between the two improves visibility into suspicious authentication events.

 OAuth Consent and Delegated Access

-Outbound forwarding is frequently mentioned as a persistence mechanism in email-based attacks.
-Limiting or removing forwarding reduces opportunities for silent monitoring outside the tenant once access has been established.
+Outbound forwarding is a common persistence mechanism in email-based attacks.
+Restricting or removing forwarding eliminates one of the most common paths for silent monitoring outside the tenant.

 Email Threat Signals in Defender for Office 365

-Defender for Office 365 is often referenced during incident analysis as a source of additional email-related signals.
-These include impersonation attempts and suspicious link or attachment activity that can help provide context around both initial access and follow-on behavior.
+Defender for Office 365 provides additional email-related signals during incident analysis.
+These include impersonation attempts and suspicious link or attachment activity that can clarify both how initial access occurred and what follow-on behavior looks like.

 How to Tell When a Microsoft 365 Incident is Actually Contained